larytet/MyPerfectThings/prior-art.md

-*Use of system calls for intrusion detection"
+*Use of system calls for intrusion detection*

 The service collects system calls triggered by applications.
 A system call:
   - I/O